 Gentoo News Items were created to provide a communication medium to push critical messages to users via the rsync tree.
 The original proposal for news items is outlined in GLEP 42: Critical News Reporting.

 News Items can be read using the eselect command.
 More information on use of this tool to read or delete news items can be found on the news.eselect man page.

 YYYY-MM-DD-shortname.lang.txt, i.e. the date, followed by a very short name of at most 20 characters and consisting only of

 langwhich is an IETF language tag.
 Always use

 enfor English, unless you are translating a news item.
 Finally, the filename ends with the extension

-Write the news item, which is similar to a RFC-compliant email.
+- Write the news item, which is similar to a RFC-compliant email.
 Details concerning what is allowed can be found in the appropriate GLEP section.
-As a note: Exceptions depending on installed packages or activated profiles is possible.
+As a note: Exceptions depending on installed packages or activated profiles are possible.

-Add both the news file and the signature to that directory.
+- Add the news file to that directory.

 - Commit and push your changes to the gentoo-news repository.